pebble/lambda-queue-worker/README.md

 ## Usage

+Please note that you will have to launch both of the Dockers on one instance, and then keep that instance running to make sure the queue items reach the lambda functions.

 Make sure to set and pass all the environment variables found in `.env`.

 Create the `Dockerfile.lambda` first, so you have a function deployed